Skip to content

 export interface AgentSession {

-pid?: number;
+pid: number;

-started_at: string;
+missionId: string;

-worktree_path: string;
+adapter: string;

 }

-import { spawn } from 'child_process';
+import { spawn, ChildProcess } from 'child_process';

-export const claudeAdapter: FleetAdapter = {
+export const myAdapter: FleetAdapter = {

-name: 'claude-code',
+name: 'my-agent',

-async start(mission: MissionBrief, context): Promise<AgentSession> {
+async start(mission: MissionBrief, context?: string): Promise<AgentSession> {

-const prompt = buildPrompt(mission, context.fleetContextPath);
+const prompt = [

-const proc = spawn('claude', ['--dangerously-skip-permissions'], {
+const proc = spawn('my-agent', ['--auto', '--message', prompt], {

 stdio: ['pipe', 'pipe', 'pipe'],